 Clean up any stains on the floor that could potentially seep into the insulation.
-Once you’ve done this, allow to dry and then use a shop vac to finish cleaning the floor.
+Once you’ve done this, allow it to dry and then use a shop vac to finish cleaning the floor.

-The joists will run across the garage, spaced 2 feet apart.
+The joists will run across the garage, spaced two feet apart.
 You’ll also need to buy polystyrene board insulation.
-This should be 2 inches thick and 2 feet wide.
+This should be two inches thick and two feet wide.

 Start by putting in the surround of timber on the garage floor.
-Use the timber with the 4-inch side down.
+Use the timber with the four-inch side down.
 Drill through at 12-inch intervals into the concrete and put in concrete screws to hold the frame firm.

-Once you’ve done this all around the perimeter of the garage floor, you’re ready to start putting in the joists.
-Begin at one end of the garage.
-Measure in 2 feet on either side and lay a piece of 2 by 4-inch timber.
-Put in place between the frame, so the gap from the frame to the joist is 2 feet.
-Drill and screw into place on the garage floor.
-Continue along the floor, making sure there’s a 2 feet gap between the joists.
+Measure in two feet on either side and lay a piece of 2x4-inch timber.
+Put in place between the frame, so the gap from the frame to the joist is two feet.

 Once you have all joists secure on the garage floor, it’s time to put in the insulation.
 The polystyrene board insulation won’t be long enough to stretch across the entire garage.